Fatima al-Kabbaj

-Fatima al-Kabbaj (Tamazight: ⴼⴰⵜⵉⵎⴰ ⵍⵇⴱⴱⴰⵊ) was one of the first female students to attend the University of al-Qarawiyyin.
+Fatima al-Kabbaj (Arabic: فاطمة القباج) was one of the first female students to attend the University of al-Qarawiyyin.
 She later became the sole female member of the Moroccan Supreme Council of Religious Knowledge.

 Education

 Fatima al-Kabbaj began her education at Dar al-Faqiha, a traditional Moroccan Islamic school for girls, where she learnt Quran.
 Then, she moved to Madrasa al-Najah for her elementary studies.
 After finishing her studies, al-Kabbaj and her family realized that there were limited opportunities for higher studies for women.
 After several discussions and debates about the introduction of women to the University of al-Qarawiyyin, al-Kabbaj was admitted to the university along with nine other female students.
 She stayed there for 10 years and graduated in the mid-1950s.

 She would later provide education in sharia to the king and his family.
 She argued that women were often better able to engage the illiterate and poor than the state-appointed imams.

 Her experience was said to "challenge assumptions about Moroccan women’s historical access to religious authority and their mobility within the male-dominated field of Islamic scholarship."